Un-reduction: Introduction

 In order for these equations to make sense rigorously, $\Sigma$ must be endowed with a smooth manifold structure.
-This is achieved in \cite{Mi1980,KrMi1997}.
-The key concern with Problem \ref{IntroProblem}, however, is that numerical implementation of \eqref{eq:EL} is rendered unfeasible by a lack of coordinates for the shape space $ \Sigma $.
-Sadly, the solution derived via the approach of direct application of the variational principle lacks practical utility, despite the analytical understanding of the problem.
-The task for this paper is to investigate alternative formulations of Problem \ref{IntroProblem} that takes advantage of the analytical results in such a way that their solutions are tractable to practical implementation.
+This is achieved in \cite{KrMi1997,Mi1980}.
+The key concern with the matching problem, however, is that numerical implementation of \eqref{eq:EL} is rendered unfeasible by a lack of coordinates for the shape space $ \Sigma $.
+The task for this paper is to investigate alternative formulations of the matching problem in such a way that their solutions are tractable to practical implementation.

-\paragraph{Introducing un-reduction} Recent progress has been made for the matching problem with simple, planar, closed curves in the geodesic case, with $\ell^\Sigma(\rho,\dot \rho) = \cG^\Sigma_\rho\lp \dot \rho,\dot \rho\rp$ where $\cG^\Sigma$ is a Riemannian metric on the shape space $\Sigma=\Emb\lp S^1, \mR^2\rp/\Diff\lp S^1\rp$.
-This approach involved formulating a related geodesic problem on $\Emb\lp S^1, \mR^2\rp$ rather than $\Sigma$, \cite{MiMu07, CoHo2009}.
+\paragraph{\bf Introducing un-reduction} Recent progress has been made for the matching problem with simple, planar, closed curves in the geodesic case, with $\ell^\Sigma(\rho,\dot \rho) = \cG^\Sigma_\rho\lp \dot \rho,\dot \rho\rp$ where $\cG^\Sigma$ is a Riemannian metric on the $\Sigma=\Emb\lp S^1, \mR^2\rp/\Diff\lp S^1\rp$, called shape space.
+This approach involved formulating a related geodesic problem on $\Emb\lp S^1, \mR^2\rp$ rather than $\Sigma$, \cite{CoHo2009,MiMu07}.
 These papers study the geodesic problem by adapting techniques commonly used for reduction by symmetry of variational principles, as in \cite{Mo1993}, in a novel way.
 In general, given a principal $G$-bundle $\pi:Q \to \Sigma$ and a $G$-invariant Lagrangian $L:TQ \to \mR$, one may write down a reduced variational principle on $TQ/G$, as in \cite{CeMaRa2001}.
 This procedure is called \emph{Lagrangian reduction by symmetry}.
-The novel insight used in \cite{MiMu07, CoHo2009} is to use this procedure in reverse.
+The novel insight used in \cite{CoHo2009,MiMu07} is to use this procedure in reverse.
 That is, one is interested in geodesics on the base space $ \Sigma $, but instead of applying a variational principle directly, one formulates a geodesic problem on $Q$ that reduces to the desired geodesic problem on $\Sigma$.
 That is, a form of \emph{un-reduction} is employed, and the resulting equations on $Q$ are more convenient to deal with numerically.
 This approach has also been applied recently in \cite{BaHaMi2010} to achieve promising results for higher dimensional geodesic problems.